ehawb/diss/ramsey/README.md

 - `interactive` There are two different choices for what to enter here.
   - `interactive = True` use the "interactive" version of the bot that lets you watch the tree search unfold (works best for a smaller number of MCTS rounds if you're curious about what's going on within the tree search)
   - `interactive = False` use the regular version of the bot.
 Some information about the tree search is still reported (visit counts for each node) but fewer details are seen.

+My goal was to train a reinforcement learning agent to generate Ramsey counterexamples.
+While I succeeded on a small scale by generating the well-known R(3, 3) counterexample of order 5, my code did not scale well to working with larger graphs.
+If you are curious about the details of my project, I encourage you to read my dissertation.

+## How to use the code